Nursing Graduate Students' Association (NGSA)

 NGSA creates an open and collaborative environment for graduate students to engage in professional and personal growth.

-The Nursing Graduate Students' Association (NGSA) is a student-led volunteer association which aims to connect and empower graduate nursing students through services, leadership, and professional development.
+We aim to connect and empower graduate students in the Faculty of Nursing through services, leadership, and professional development.

 Our role is to foster a supportive community of nursing graduate students through: